marked42/learning-notes/http/http.md

 #### Time Limit Expiration

-##### Explicity Expiration
+##### Explicit Expiration

-Specifies that cache is fresh before an absolute date or during a relative period of time.
+Specifies that cache is fresh before an absolute date or after a relative period of time.

 <table>
     <tr>